 The following requirements are additional to those of ISO 9001, Clause 6:

-The organization shall provide for training of all personnel performing activities affecting the repair and overhaul process.
-Competent persons performing assigned tasks shall be qualified on the basis of appropriate education, training and/or experience, as defined in IEC 60079-17.
+The organization shall provide for training of all personnel performing activities affecting the inspection and maintenance process.
+Competent persons performing assigned tasks shall be qualified on the basis of appropriate education, training and/or experience, as defined in IEC 60079-14 and IEC 60079-17.
 Appropriate training records shall be maintained.

-Competent persons, including responsible persons and operatives, shall maintain their competence with ExCBs required to verify the currency of the competency of competent persons as part of the on-going surveillance of the service facility.
+Competent persons, including responsible persons and operatives, shall maintain their competence with ExCBs required to verify the currency of the competence of competent persons as part of the on-going surveillance of the service facility.

-The Service Facility shall establish and maintain a Competence Management System that includes the evaluation of personnel for compliance with the requirements of IEC 60079-17 for Responsible Persons and Operatives.
-The Competency Management System shall cover the scope of work undertaken by the Service Facility and geographic application relating to sites.
+The Service Facility shall establish and maintain a Competence Management System that includes the evaluation of personnel for compliance with the requirements of IEC 60079-14 and IEC 60079-17 for Responsible Persons and Operatives.
+The Competence Management System shall cover the scope of work undertaken by the Service Facility and geographic application relating to sites.

-NOTE 1 Attention is drawn to the specific requirements relating to different geographic locations and external influences.
+NOTE 1 Attention is drawn to the specific requirements relating to different geographic locations and applicable external influences.

-NOTE 2 Evidence of competencies can be provided by having personnel certified to the applicable Units of Competencies Ex 004 (Maintain equipment in explosive atmospheres), Ex 007 (Perform visual & close inspection of electrical installations in or associated with explosive atmospheres) and Ex 008 (Perform detailed inspection of electrical installations in or associated with explosive atmospheres) of Operational Document IECEx OD 504 (Specification for Units of Competency Assessment Outcomes).
+NOTE 2 Evidence of competence can be provided by having personnel certified to the applicable Units of Competencies Ex 004 (Maintain equipment in explosive atmospheres), Ex 007 (Perform visual & close inspection of electrical installations in or associated with explosive atmospheres) and Ex 008 (Perform detailed inspection of electrical installations in or associated with explosive atmospheres) of Operational Document IECEx OD 504 (Specification for Units of Competence Assessment Outcomes).

 Product realization